-Every year I make a mix CD of Christmas music and force copies of it upon family and friends, saying “but this is GOOD Christmas music, you’ll like it, it doesn’t have Jingle Bells on it, there’s a song with a banjo!”
+Every year I make a mix CD [edit: ok, it’s not a physical CD anymore] of Christmas music and force copies of it upon family and friends, saying “but this is GOOD Christmas music, you’ll like it, it doesn’t have Jingle Bells on it, there’s a song with a banjo!”
 Some people find this convincing and agree to take a copy.

 Despite personally celebrating Christmas in a thoroughly secular fashion, I love good versions of of traditional hymns.
 When I’m searching for music for the Mix, I look for covers of hymns and some traditional Christmas songs that stand out as a little different, and original songs about the Christmas season.
 I avoid upbeat songs about Santa because I loathe them.
 The Santa myth is my least favourite thing about Christmas.